jweinst1/ncov2019-analyzer/README.md

 To insert into a trie, we need to recursively traverse the trie, and create new nodes for whatever base paths do not yet exist in the trie.
 Once the end of the input dna is reached, the count of the node is incremented by 1.
-There is the option to potentially view the input dna as a nested sequence, and count all subsequences contained within it.
+There is the option to potentially view the input dna as a nested sequence, and count all sub-sequences contained within it.
 Such that if the input is `ACCG`, we would increment `A`, `AC`, `ACC`, not just `ACCG`.

 ```cpp